evalchatbot/insightLLM_backend/backend/README_backend.md

 # NotebookLM Backend – Detailed Guide

-A modular backend for an agentic book chatbot platform, featuring RAG-based chat, MCQ generation, and OCR (stub) agents.
+A modular backend for an agentic book chatbot platform, featuring advanced RAG-based chat with intelligent conversation summarization.
 Built with FastAPI, Supabase, and LangGraph.

 ---